A Brief Recap of our European Customer Success Conference 2018

 This year, SPI hosted its third “Customer Success Conference” on the 18th and 19th of April in Brussels.

-Besides networking and sharing ideas amongst themselves, attendees had a chance to listen to several presentations focused on various aspects of sales transformation in different types of organisations as well as new trends, best practices and technology revolving around the future of the sales profession.
+Besides networking and sharing ideas amongst themselves, attendees had a chance to listen to several presentations focused on various aspects of sales transformation in different types of organizations as well as new trends, best practices and technology revolving around the future of the sales profession.

 This year the agenda consisted of:

-- Stephen Mc Aneny from Smurfit Kappa showed us how they transformed their packaging business from a product centric perspective to a more solution oriented approach by adding value for their customers and always asking the important question: “Why should your customer buy from you?”
+- Stephen Mc Aneny from Smurfit Kappa showed us how they transformed their packaging business from a product-centric perspective to a more solution-oriented approach by adding value for their customers and always asking the important question: “Why should your customer buy from you?”